Coastal Barrier Resources Act

 The CBRS contains two types of units, System units and Otherwise Protected Areas (OPAs).
 OPAs are denoted with a “P” at the end of the unit number (e.g., FL-64P, P10P).

-OPAs are generally comprised of lands held by a qualified organization primarily for wildlife refuge, sanctuary, recreational, or natural resource conservation purposes.
+OPAs are predominantly comprised of conservation and/or recreation areas such as national wildlife refuges, state and national parks, local conservation areas, and private conservation areas, though they may also contain private areas that are not held for conservation and/or recreation.
 The boundaries of these units are generally intended to coincide with the boundaries of conservation or recreation areas such as state parks and national wildlife refuges.
 The only Federal spending prohibition within OPAs is the prohibition on Federal flood insurance.
-The CBRS currently includes 272 OPAs encompassing approximately 1.9 million acres of land and associated aquatic habitat.
+The CBRS currently includes 277 OPAs encompassing approximately 2.1 million acres of land and associated aquatic habitat.

 Section 2 of the Coastal Barrier Reauthorization Act of 2000 specifies that, at the time of the inclusion of a System unit within the System, a coastal barrier area is considered undeveloped if (1) the density of development is less than one structure per five acres of land above mean high tide; and (2) there is not a full suite of existing infrastructure consisting of a road with a reinforced road bed, wastewater disposal system, electric service, and fresh water supply to each lot or building site in the area.